Alex-Mathai-98/Satellite-Image-Segmentation-Using-U-NET/README.md

 ```

 ## Use Pre-trained Weights
 Download my pretrained weights from this [link](https://drive.google.com/drive/folders/1YGMZVCRn5UVlQL3V-MTwT4QHtI7HJJSX?usp=sharing).
 Place the weights in the ```Parameters/Road_tar``` folder.
-Please modify the first line of the ```checkpoint``` file so that your my absolute path is replaced by your absolute path.
+Please modify the first line of the ```checkpoint``` file so that my absolute path is replaced by your absolute path.

 To test the U-Net model on the test images, run the below command.
 ```python